cset571/charlotte-profile/Irrigator-App/README.md

 Overall, this project has taught me many skills from electrical and electronic knowledge, hardware, databases, networking, and web development, to working with end users and clients.

-In this folder are some screenshots of the mobile website I have developed.
+In this folder are some screenshots of the mobile website I have developed and the RUT956 variable rate irrigation adapter.